English Reformation: Dissolution of the monasteries

+Civil unrest

 The Royal Supremacy and the abolition of papal authority had not caused widespread unrest, but the attacks on monasteries and the abolition of saints' days and pilgrimages provoked violence.
 Mobs attacked those sent to break up monastic buildings.
 Suppression commissioners were attacked by local people in several places.
 In Northern England, there were a series of uprisings against the dissolutions in late 1536 and early 1537.
 The Lincolnshire Rising occurred in October 1536 and culminated in a force of 40,000 rebels assembling at Lincoln.
 They demanded an end to taxation during peacetime, the repeal of the statute of uses, an end to the suppression of monasteries, and that heresy be purged and heretics punished.
 Henry refused to negotiate, and the revolt collapsed as the nervous gentry convinced the common people to disperse.

 The Pilgrimage of Grace was a more serious matter.
-The revolt began in October at Yorkshire and spread to the other northern counties.
+The pro-Catholic, anti-land-tax revolt began in October at Yorkshire and spread to the other northern counties.
 Around 50,000 strong, the rebels under Robert Aske's leadership restored 16 of the 26 northern monasteries that had been dissolved.
 Due to the size of the rebellion, the King was persuaded to negotiate.
-In December, the Duke of Norfolk offered the rebels a pardon and a parliament to consider their grievances.
+In December, Thomas Howard, 3rd Duke of Norfolk, offered the rebels a pardon and a parliament to consider their grievances.
 Aske then sent the rebels home.
 The promises made to them, however, were ignored by the King, and Norfolk was instructed to put the rebellion down.
 Forty-seven of the Lincolnshire rebels were executed, and 132 from the Pilgrimage of Grace.
 In Southern England, smaller disturbances took place in Cornwall and Walsingham in 1537.

+Closure of all houses

 The failure of the Pilgrimage of Grace only sped up the process of dissolution and may have convinced Henry VIII that all religious houses needed to be closed.
 In 1540, the last monasteries were dissolved, wiping out an important element of traditional religion.
 Former monks were given modest pensions from the Court of Augmentations, and those that could sought work as parish priests.
 Former nuns received smaller pensions and, as they were still bound by vows of chastity, forbidden to marry.
 Henry personally devised a plan to form at least thirteen new dioceses so that most counties had one based on a former monastery (or more than one), though this scheme was only partly carried out.
 New dioceses were established at Bristol, Gloucester, Oxford, Peterborough, Westminster and Chester, but not, for instance, at Shrewsbury, Leicester or Waltham.

+According to the political historian Gregory Slysz, "The dissolution of the monasteries [...] brought social catastrophe to England" for the next 50 or so years, due to the closure of the numerous associated urban almshouses for poor relief and hospitals, worsened by spiraling inflation and a doubling of the population.